torbsd/torbsd.github.io/blog-installfest-recipe.md

 ####Beyond the Installfest####

 The installfest should result in a certain quantity of bridges with some longevity.
 It shouldn't be a one-off exercise, but rather one that contributes more BSD bridges into the Tor ecosystem.

+Like any public system, the bridges need to be maintained and updated, particularly with any Tor version updates.
+This can be an easy process with the various *BSD binary update tools for the base and packages.

 Consider followup discussions on an email list or IRC to provide further assistance.